joelparkerhenderson/ways-of-working/README.md

   * updated: 2022-07-27T23:28:09Z
   * contact: Joel Parker Henderson (http://joelparkerhenderson.com)
   * options: commentable
--->
+  * tags: #waysofworking #groundrules #prinicples #values #tenets #workingagreements #cto #cio #leadership #teamwork -->

 # Ways of working

 <img src="README.png" alt="Ways of working" style="width: 100%;"/>

 Ways of Working (WoW) is a phrase that describes how people collaborate.
-Ways of Working is also known as working agreements, team arrangements, shared expectations, ground rules and group understandings.
+Also known as working agreements, principles, values, tenets, norms, ground rules, group expectations, team aspirations, group understandings, company culture, and more.

 You and your teammates can use this document to help with Ways of Working.
-This document describes principles, values, ground rules, and more, then provides hundreds of examples of Ways of Working created by many teams.
+This document provides an introduction then many examples of Ways of Working created by many teams.

 ## What are Ways of Working?